dobromir-hristov/vue-vimeo-player/README.md

 ## Usage with Nuxt.js

 As we know Nuxt.js allows the really cool advantage of Server Side Rendering, but this means there is no `window` variable.
-To fix this, we need to tell Nuxt.js to skip rendering our component on the server and render it just on the Browser
+To fix this, we need to tell Nuxt.js to skip rendering our component on the server and render it just on the Browser.

 We need to create a file inside the `plugins` directory called `vimeo-player.js` or what ever you see fit.

 ```js
 // plugins/vimeo-player.js
 import Vue from 'vue'
 import vueVimeoPlayer from 'vue-vimeo-player'

 Vue.use(vueVimeoPlayer)
 ```

 Now we need to tell Nuxt to load our plugin inside `nuxt.config.js`